-In this article, we’re going to compare managed IT services with their opposite in order to help business leaders who are frustrated with IT get a glimpse of a better and more cost effective way to manage the IT function of their business.
+In this article, we’re going to compare managed IT services with unmanaged IT to help frustrated business leaders get a glimpse of a better and more cost-effective way to manage the IT function of their business.

 The Approach: Reactive vs. Proactive

 With managed IT services, you pay a fixed monthly fee.
-There are expectations for what the IT company will do for that fixed fee.
-Remember, that managed IT services are proactive, so a good portion of what they’re going to do for the money you pay them is to prevent problems.
+There are expectations for what the IT company will do for that fixed amount.
+Remember that managed IT services are proactive, so a good portion of what they’re going to do for the money you pay them is to prevent problems.
 Their goal is to have your IT function running without hiccups and interruptions.
-Isn’t that you want, too?

 The Results: Unpredictable vs. Predictable